JuniorMacedo91/animated-card/README.md

 ## Techniques:

  - [x] Pseudo-element - "::" Used to style a specifield part of an element;
- - [x] Glassmorphism - To turn into a glass effect you must use box-shadow;
+ - [x] Glassmorphism - To turn into a glass effect you must use box-shadow and background-color;
  - [x] Hover - Show an animation when you mouse over it;
+ - [x] Transition - A specifield function to set time for animation;
+ - [x] Transform - To set rotation, scale and more;

 ## Project: